Sick Because Of A Defective, Toxic Or Hazardous Product?

+State and federal laws provide consumers with remedies for dangerous materials that cause personal injuries.
 Those injured may have a right to compensation if their injury is a result of exposure to a hazardous or toxic material such as fumes from welding rods.
-In fact, state and federal laws provide consumers with remedies for dangerous materials that cause personal injuries.

 Our trial lawyers have filed lawsuits on behalf of hundreds of workers against more than 70 companies throughout the United States that mined, manufactured, marketed, distributed and installed silica and/or silica-containing products.
 Also among the defendants in the Cuyahoga County Common Pleas Court case are makers and suppliers of safety equipment that was defective and did not prevent silica-related diseases.

-In 2004, Kelley & Ferraro attorneys filed suits against manufacturers, suppliers and distributors of welding rods in Cuyahoga County Common Pleas Court in Cleveland, Ohio, on behalf of clients suffering from manganism due to fumes from welding rods.
+In 2004, Kelley & Ferraro attorneys filed suits against manufacturers, suppliers and distributors of welding rods in Cuyahoga County Common Pleas Court in Cleveland, Ohio, on behalf of clients suffering from manganese poisoning due to fumes from welding rods.